rwieruch/blog_robinwieruch_content/react-graphql-apollo-tutorial.md

 }
 {{< /highlight >}}

 You have implemented client-side filtering.
 The button is used to toggle between the three states managed in the local state of the component.
-Only in filtered and rendered states are the issues are queried.
+The issues are only queried in filtered and rendered states.
 In the next step, the existing client-side filtering should be advanced to a server-side filtering, which means the filtered issues are already requested from the server and not filtered afterward on the client.

 ### Exercises: